About me

 Research interests

-- Emperical evaluuation of LLMs for diverse group of end-users, such as consumers, developers, and at-risk population.
+- Emperical assessment of human-centered application of generative AI in security, privacy, and safety domain for diverse group of end-users, such as consumers, technology professionals, and at-risk populations.

 Recent Updates